 - Be a U.S. citizen, U.S. National, U.S. permanent resident, or eligible non-citizen as determined by federal guidelines.
 Have a valid Social Security Number.

-- Make and maintain satisfactory academic progress toward completion of the program of study as defined by the RCC Satisfactory Academic Progress Requirements for Financial Aid Students (more details on academic progress is available through Financial Aid Office).
+- Make and maintain satisfactory academic progress toward completion of the program of study as defined by the RCC Satisfactory Academic Progress Requirements for Financial Aid Students (more details on academic progress are available through the Financial Aid Office).

 - Cannot be in default on any federal student loan or owe a repayment on a federal grant received at any post-secondary institution.
 (To check your federal loan or grant history, visit the National Student Loan Data System (NSLDS) website and click on Financial Aid Review (https://nsldsfap.ed.gov/nslds_FAP/ and or visit www.studentaid.gov.)

-- Complete placement testing, if required by the college through the Counseling Center; should submit high school and must submit college transcripts and/or GED certificate to the Admissions Office.
+- Complete placement testing, if required by the college through the Testing Center; must submit high school and/or GED certificate to the Admissions Office.

 - Be enrolled in an approved associate degree or certificate program as required for financial aid eligibility.
 IMPORTANT NOTE: Non-curricular courses and some career studies certificates are ineligible for aid-check with the Financial Aid office first to ensure the program you plan to pursue is financial aid eligible.